Azure7896/TOFTEC-Generator-Frontend/README.md

 Used technologies:

+  - Angular
-  - Angular with Material UI
+    - Material UI
+    - CKEditor

 Used applications: